 But not all soap pumps are lotion pumps.

-And contrary to what the name suggests, lotion pumps are specifically made for lotion.
+And contrary to what the name suggests, lotion pumps aren’t specifically made for lotion.

-Instead, a lotion pump is specifically designed to accommodate thick, viscous liquids such as shampoo, conditioner, detergent, dishwashing liquid and some concentrated liquids.
+Instead, a lotion pump is specifically designed to accommodate thick, viscous liquids such as shampoo, conditioner, detergent, dishwashing liquid and some concentrated liquids, and yes, lotion too.

 The more concentrated the liquid, the more the pump has to “work” to deliver product.